-Besides India, I’ve ventured into favelas, barrios, bastis and shantytowns, experiencing urban blight in North Africa, Southeast Asia, Central and South America, Mexico and Bangladesh.
-Aside from the seething humanity, the suffering, the unfairness and cruelty of the slum is a strange beauty.
-The cacophony of filthy debris rising from oceans of garbage comprises an architecture of depravation and necessity.
-What emerges is a living environment of aesthetic wonder, spectacular visuals of space, color, form, and texture.
-These images, I recreate in the all too-realism of my ‘slumscape’ artwork, in drawings, paintings, sculptures and installations.”
+"Every year, I try to travel to the most wretched places on earth for inspiration for my art.
+Besides India, I’ve ventured into favelas, bastis, and shantytowns, experiencing urban blight in North Africa, Southeast Asia, Central and South America, Mexico, Bangladesh and my hometown, Detroit.
+Aside from the seething humanity, the suffering, the unfairness and cruelty of the slum I find a strange beauty.
+Above the cacophony of filthy debris in oceans of garbage rises a chaotic architecture of depravation, ingenuity and necessity.
+The experience of that living environment becomes one of aesthetic wonder, a spectacle of color, form and texture.
+These images I recreate in the all-too-realism of my ‘slumscape’ artwork, in drawings, paintings, sculptures and installations.”

 Want to learn more about Jeff Gillette?